enkidevs/curriculum/mongodb/intro/query-operators/query-collection.md

 In MongoDB, we have *query operators* that can be used to specify different conditions for your queries.

 For instance, let's say we have a `pokemon` collection with more than 200 pokémon documents.
-We know that each pokémon has an `_id`, `type`, `name` and `secondaryType` field, and we want to display all the pokémon that have the type `Grass`.
+We know that each pokémon has an `_id`, `type`, `name` and `secondType` field, and we want to display all the pokémon that have the type `"Grass"`.
 We can do that like so:

 ```javascript
 db.pokemon.find({